 Looking for some live , to-tapping outdoor music in a family friendly atmosphere?
 Then head to the Beaches International Jazz Festival.
-It kicks off tomorrow and runs until the end of July and it’s much more than Jazz.
+It kicks off tomorrow and runs until the July 29th, and it’s much more than Jazz.
 You’ll hear Cuban music, Latin music, big band music, traditional jazz, experimental jazz, folk music and blues music.

 Here are some tips for attending the Beaches International Jazz Festival with kids.

 What to do in Toronto: Tips for Taking Kids to the Jazz Fest

 Check the Weather – If the weather report is calling for things to be hot and humid, then dress the whole family appropriately.
 This temperature is always a little warmer on street level.
 If there is a heat alert in effect, you might want to leave the kids at home.

 Go Early – The street festival runs from 7 pm to 11 pm so the earlier you get there, the better.
 The crowds tend to be a little thinner in the early evening.